Sustainability Assessment tools – comparison

 - SDAPP Fact sheets for each of the key sustainability areas identify mandatory requirements and Councils Best Practice standards.

 - Where Green Star aims to lift the bar of the top end of developments, SDAPP looks to raise the standard of all developments that require a planning permit.
-Accordingly compliance certification is less demanding.
+Accordingly compliance certification is less demanding than with Green Star, One Planet Living or the Living Futures Institute tools (eg the Living Building Challenge).

 4. One Planet Living tool